Call for applications

 Duration of studies

-Tuition, accommodation, living and travel cost
+Tuition, accommodation, living and travel costs

 Currently, Tampere University charges no tuition or course fees for doctoral students accepted in the IPPE Programme.